Route

 Day 2: Discover the trulli landscape of Alberobello, Ostuni & Martina Franca

-Today you discover Puglia as you see it on postcards: white conical houses, winding country roads and silver-green olive groves stretching to the horizon.
-You explore Alberobello, the trulli capital, wander through the hilltop town of Ostuni and stroll the baroque streets of Martina Franca.
-Every bend reveals a new panorama: red earth, rippling fields and trulli rising like stone stars from the landscape.
+Today you will get to know Apulia as you see it on postcards: white conical houses, winding roads and silver-green olive groves as far as the eye can see.
+You will explore Alberobello, the most famous trulli town, stroll through the hilltop town of Ostuni and wander through the baroque streets of Martina Franca.
+In this region, every turn seems to reveal a new view: red earth, swaying cornfields and trulli rising like stone stars from the landscape.

 Day 3: Polignano a Mare & Monopoli